bizz84/SwiftyStoreKit/README.md

 #### Got issues / pull requests / want to contribute?
 [Read here](CONTRIBUTING.md).

-#### Note from the Author: I'll be traveling between 2017-11-07 and 2017-12-16 with very limited Internet connectivity, and won't be maintaining this project during these dates.
-PRs are still welcome but won't be merged until after I'm back.

 ## About Xcode 9 / Swift 4

 #### SwiftyStoreKit is compatible with Xcode 8.x (Swift 3.x) and Xcode 9 beta 3 or later (Swift 4).